Hillsborough Gone Wild

 Common but seldom seen, bobcats inhabit forests, swamps, and hammocks.
 About twice the size of a housecat, they eat rodents and other small mammals, and ground-dwelling birds.
 In the wild, they range five or six miles, while covering somewhat less territory in urban and suburban areas.

 These large reptiles are found throughout Florida in fresh and brackish water.
+Adult alligators can run up to 35 miles per hour and have 80 teeth.
 Females seldom exceed 10 feet in length, but males can grow much larger.
 Their diet is fish, amphibians, mammals, and birds.
 Both admired and feared, alligators are a symbol of the state and the mascot of University of Florida athletic teams.

 Alligators live throughout Florida in fresh and brackish water.